RayVietii/Ray-Vietii/README.md

 # Ray Vietii

 🎨 Artist | ✍️ Writer/Worldbuilder | 🎼 Composer | 🧠 ML Enthusiast

-Hey there — I'm Ray Vietii.
+Hey there, I'm Ray Vietii.
 I explore machine learning, fantasy worldbuilding, original languages, and sound creation.
 Most of what I do is self-driven, experimental, and a bit chaotic — but it's mine.